mikeesierrah/repo-notifier/README.md

 # repo-notifier
+A telegram bot script that monitors a repository

-Trash begginner coding dont look if you cant wash your eyes
+Contains TRASH begginner coding dont look if you cant wash your eyes